Painful intelligence: What AI can tell us about human suffering: Reducing self-needs

 \section{Reducing self-needs}

 In the \eqsuff\ above, we didn't have any terms explicitly related to self.
 Yet, self is obviously an extremely important concept from the viewpoint of suffering, as seen in Chapters~\ref{self.ch} and \ref{control.ch}.
 In our framework, self creates its own kind of frustration, by bringing aspects such as self-preservation, self-evaluation (or self-esteem), and control into play.
-As such, self-related suffering is covered by \eqsuff\ as a special case.
+As such, self-related suffering is covered by the \eqsuff\ as a special case.

 Many philosophical traditions such as Buddhism encourage reducing self-related thinking as a means to reduce suffering.

-One case of self-related thinking concerns the self-evaluation system.
-In Chapter~\ref{self.ch} it was proposed that a self-evaluation system constantly computes whether we have gained ``enough'' reward recently, looking at the relatively long-term performance of the system.
+One case of self-related thinking is related to the self-evaluation system.
+In Chapter~\ref{self.ch}, it was proposed that a self-evaluation system constantly computes whether we have gained ``enough'' reward recently, looking at the relatively long-term performance of the system.
 (This long-term evaluation system is different from the one which computes the ordinary, short-term reward losses in the first place.)
 Such self-evaluation creates, as it were, another frustration signal on a higher level, in case the result of the self-evaluation is worse than some set standard.